 I’m happy to chat.

-All manuscripts should be in standard industry format, including one-inch margins, double-spaced and Times New Roman, 12 point font.
+All manuscripts should be in Microsoft WORD and in standard industry format, which means one-inch margins all the way around, double-spaced and Times New Roman, 12 point font.
+Each new chapter should start one-third of the way down on a new manuscript page.

 Phone calls: The work outlined above does not include phone consultations except as described in the “Sheila is Waiting for My Pages” and “Build the Foundation of Your Story” packages.
-Phone consultations are available with other work at a rate of $30 per half hour.
+Phone consultations are available with other work at a rate of $50 per half hour or $100 per hour.

 Payment in full is due in advance and should be paid via PayPal.
 All payments are nonrefundable.